-Besides the delicious taste, Oat milk is rich in lots of essential nutrients our bodies need, such as vitamin A, vitamin D and calcium.
+Besides the delicious taste, Oat milk is rich in lots of essential nutrients our bodies need, such as vitamin A, vitamin D, and calcium.

-Additionally, oat milk is high fiber and low fat.
+Additionally, oat milk is high in fiber and low fat.
 Pour a glass for your little one to enjoy with cookies or these baked apple oatmeal cups.

 How to Make Apple Cinnamon Baked Oatmeal cups

-This One Bowl recipe not only requires you 5 seconds to prepare, but there is also no additional cleaning needed.
+This one bowl recipe not only requires you 5 seconds to prepare but there is also no additional cleaning needed.

 First, combine all the wet ingredients in a mixing bowl.
-Whisk the oats, apple spices and baking soda in a separate bowl.
+Whisk the oats, apple spices, and baking soda in a separate bowl.